RiccardoPasqualiData/military-expenditure-analysis-sipri/README.md

 ![Military Effort formula](IMG/phase4_formula_effort.png)

-## 🔍 Phase 5 — Cross-referencing data with VLOOKUP
+## Phase-5 — Cross-referencing data with VLOOKUP

 The table was enriched with **Region**, **NATO membership** and **Continent** from the `Countries_Registry` lookup sheet: